rootsandberries/UZim_SRWorkshop/details/index.md

 [insert logo] [insert logo]

-#### Workshop Details
+## Workshop Details

+ ...| Workshop 1 | Workshop 2
- | Workshop 1  Accessing evidence-based literature via Hinari resources  | Workshop 2  Introduction to conducting systematic reviews, publishing and author resources
+Title | Accessing evidence-based literature via Hinari resources  |   Introduction to conducting systematic reviews, publishing and author resources
 -----------|------------|--------------|
  Dates| July 22-23, 2019 | July 24-26, 2019
  Goals|  (1) obtain an understanding of the evidence-based process (2) effectively and efficiently use Hinari/R4L evidence-based resources to obtain high-quality, authoritative information to support healthcare endeavors | (1) understand the purpose and method of conducting a systematic review (2) refine a systematic review question and draft a comprehensive search strategy (3) understand academic publishing from author perspective (copyright, plagiarism, and writing support resources) (4) use citation management software to organize references and create bibliographies